The fundamental part of a digital measurement and optimization plan is defining your goals. Get this wrong and you’ll set yourself up for disaster!

 I recommend to take a strategic approach when setting and optimizing your goals.

 In this post I will guide you through a 10-step process to set your goals.
 A process you can easily replicate in your unique situation.
+Setting up smart and meaningful goals is an important part of my Google Analytics audits.

 Table of Contents